 Skip to main content

-Before you start using AI Object Storage, you must set up access tokens, access keys, and organization access policies.
-Bucket access policies are optional; you can use them for finer-grained control of your resources.
+Before you start using CoreWeave AI Object Storage, you must set up access tokens, access keys, and organization access policies.
+Bucket access policies are optional.
+You can use them for finer-grained control of your resources.
 The Object Storage API lets you manage access keys and policies programmatically, while the Object Storage S3 endpoint lets you create and manage buckets and objects.
-For production workloads, Workload Identity Federation is the recommended method for obtaining Access Keys.
-It exchanges short-lived OIDC tokens for temporary credentials, eliminating the need to store or rotate long-lived static keys.
+For production workloads, CoreWeave recommends Workload Identity Federation as the method for obtaining Access Keys.
+It exchanges short-lived OIDC tokens for temporary credentials, which eliminates the need to store or rotate long-lived static keys.
+The following diagram outlines how to choose an authentication and management approach for Object Storage:

 Authentication summary table

-This table summarizes the authentication required to use each AI Object Storage API and interface:
+This table summarizes the authentication required to use each Object Storage API and interface:

 Object Storage API